 We are based in Haywards Heath in West Sussex and provide care to individuals in their own homes in Haywards Heath, Lindfield, Cuckfield and Burgess Hill.

-Jenny is the Registered Manager.
-Mike and Jenny are supported by a Deputy Manager, Helen Reed, and our Care Co-ordinator.
-Mike, Jenny or Helen can be contacted by ringing 01444 455622 or via email.
+Jenny Nightingale is the Registered Manager.
+Mike and Jenny are supported by a Deputy Manager, Helen Reed, and our Care Co-ordinators Jan Langhamer and Diane Langford.
+We can be contacted by ringing 01444 455622 or via email.